Trump calls for Pakistan, India to do more on Afghanistan

 However, what the President will do to ensure Pakistan does change its behavior is unclear, said Kugelman.
 Tactics could include cutting aid and curtailing military assistance to Islamabad, he added.

-"A review of whether Pakistan should be considered a state sponsor of terrorism -- a draconian measure -- should not be ruled out if conditions don't improve," Brookings Institute Pakistan analyst Bruce Riedel said in February.
+"A review of whether Pakistan should be considered a state sponsor of terrorism -- a draconian measure -- should not be ruled out if conditions don't improve," Brookings Institution Pakistan analyst Bruce Riedel said in February.

 India engagement